Nicola1971/Analytics4Evo/README.md

 * **Analytics4Evo** Module: site Analytics reports overview
 * **PageAnalytics4Evo** Plugin: resource/page Analytics reports

-NOTE: this package is developed for Evolution cms 1.3/1.4 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.
+NOTE 1 : this package is developed for Evolution cms 1.3/1.4 To work with 1.2 release you need to set to "modxevo" the "cms" option in module and plugin settings.

-NOTE: this package use **Google Sign-In**.
+NOTE 2 : this package use **Google Sign-In**.
 Before users can view their account information on the Google Analytics web site, they must first log in to their Google Accounts

 Actually, server-side authorization and OAuth 2.0 are not supported.